-Tucked away in the hidden parish of Haverthwaite, 3 Orchard Cottages offers a tranquil retreat in the south of the Lake District National Park.
+Tucked away in the hidden parish of Haverthwaite, this is the perfect place for a tranquil retreat in the south of the Lake District National Park.
 This characterful property has been lovingly designed to provide comfort, style and a sense of homeliness.
-With stone floors and exposed beams, the cottage tells a story of its past; two wood burning stoves provide a cosy, warm atmosphere; and beautiful prints and modern furnishings create a lovely place to spend some time.
-With 3 bedrooms sleeping up to 5/6 people, an open-plan kitchen diner and living room, and an additional 'snug' with french doors opening onto a private courtyard, this delightful cottage provides the perfect base for a relaxing, fun-filled family holiday.
+With stone floors and exposed beams, the cottage tells a story of its past; two wood burners provide a cosy, warm atmosphere; and beautiful prints and modern furnishings create a lovely place to spend some time.

 Haverthwaite is home to the Lakeside and Haverthwaite Railway where you can hop aboard their steam engine for a journey back in time.
 You'll also find family favourites such as the Lakeland Motor Museum and the Lakes Aquarium just a short distance away.
-Nearby, Newby Bridge marks the foot of Windermere, which offers fun for all, whether it's walking its shores, hopping on and off a steamer with Windermere Lake Cruises or trying one of the many water sports on offer from the various centres around the lake.
+Nearby, Newby Bridge marks the foot of Windermere, which offers fun for all, whether it's walking its shores, hopping on and off a steamer with Windermere Lake Cruises or trying one of the many water sports on offer.
 Less than a mile from Orchard Cottages is the welcoming Anglers Arms, an excellent choice whether you're after a quick drink and snack or a celebratory meal.